 Best time to visitSpring and Autumn

-Now a splendid Local Nature Reserve, Kenilworth Common has a long history traced back to its creation in 1756.
-Back then it offered rough grazing land and was covered with heathland species and acidic grassland.
-There were no more grazing cattle after the 1800s and oak and birch trees moved in creating pleasant woodland walks.
+Now a Local Nature Reserve, Kenilworth Common has a long history traced back to its creation in 1756.
+Back then it offered rough grazing land and was covered with heathland and acidic grassland.
+There were no more grazing cattle after the 1800's and oak and birch trees moved in, creating the woodland we enjoy today.